moottier/minimal-flask/README.md

 `./test` or `./test -v` for verbose testing.

 # Startup
-Run in production mode with `./start` or testing mode with `./start TEST`
+Run in production mode with `./start production` or testing mode with `./start`